PietroValente/Voice-Activity-Detection-multimedia/README.md

 To run the algorithm on a specific file:

-* Run on terminal './VAD'
+* Run on terminal:

+    ./VAD

 * Enter the file number you want to use and press enter
 * The input files, as well as the output files must be found / will be found in the specific folders